 10c.
-After the AF received the late notification in step 11 or after the old EAS received the packet notification in step 12b (if this optional step is used), the application layer performs the EAS relocation.
+After the AF received the late notification in step 9 or after the old EAS received the packet notification in step 10b (if this optional step is used), the application layer performs the EAS relocation.
 The UE context is relocated from the old EAS to new EAS.
 The old EAS stops to serve the UE.

 10d.
-If the EAS address was notified to the UE in Step 12a, the UE start to use new EAS IP and sends uplink data with new EAS IP address towards the RAN and then forward to new ULCL 2 and PSA2.
+If the EAS address was notified to the UE in Step 10a, the UE start to use new EAS IP or new UE IPv6 prefix and sends uplink data with new EAS IP address or new UE IPv6 prefix towards the RAN and then forward to new ULCL/BP 2 and PSA2.

 10e.
 The PSA2 buffers the uplink data as indicated by SMF in step 4.

 For option 1b or option 1c, step 11 is performed.
-Step 12 is skipped.
+Step 12-13 are skipped.

 11a.
-The SMF sends a NAS message to the UE and includes the new EAS IP address or an DNS re-solution indication.
+The SMF sends a NAS message to the UE and includes the new EAS IP address or a DNS re-solution indication.
 The UE may start to use the new EAS IP address or trigger DNS query procedure to retrieve new EAS IP address.

 11b.
 The UE starts to use new EAS IP and sends uplink data with the new EAS IP address towards the RAN which is then forwarded to the new ULCL/BP 2 and PSA2.